 This is another strange one.
 We Evangelicals have had a history of doing everything we can to protect the science of the Bible, but the science of the Bible is ancient!
 And it should be.
 If culture in the Bible is ancient so is science.
 We Evangelicals know we must interpret scripture by first understanding it in its ancient context before applying it to our modern one, but for some reason we don’t apply this to science.
 Surely we should first understand Genesis in its ancient science context before we apply it to our modern science context?
 Consistency calls!*

 Ancient Near Eastern documents from Egypt to Mesopotamia show that the science of the Bible is consistent with what most of the surrounding cultures believed in those times.
-A brief summary of what Ancient Near East people believed about the cosmos would go something like this: Water was everywhere; above and below.
+A brief summary of what Ancient Near East people believed about the cosmos would go like this: Water was everywhere; above and below.
 Then God (or the gods) separated the water above from the water below so there would be a heaven and an earth.
-He created a firm dome (firmament) to hold the waters above, with windows for when it should rain.
-The earth was flat with water under it, and it would flood if the fountains of the deep opened up.
-God created the sun, moon, and stars as lights that traveled beneath the dome of the sky (much like ceiling lights; so that if God shook the heavens and the earth the stars would fall from the sky and hit the floor).
+He created a firm dome (firmament) to hold the waters above with windows for when he wanted it to rain.
+The earth was flat with water under it, and God could open the fountains of the deep when he wanted to flood the earth.
+God created the sun, moon, and stars as lights that travelled beneath the dome of the sky (much like ceiling lights; if God shook the heavens and the earth the stars would fall from the sky and hit the floor).

-I could give a detailed description, but this is a sermon summary, and I just wanted to give the general idea (for detail see * below).
-I have also used Bible terms to help readers to recognize the concepts in scripture, but the terms in other Ancient Near Eastern accounts are similar and sometimes the same.
+We could go on, but this is a summary, and I just wanted to give the general idea (for more detail see ** below).
+I have used Bible terms to help readers to recognize the concepts in scripture, but the terms in other Ancient Near Eastern accounts are similar and sometimes the same.
 We could also talk about humans being formed from clay (or dust), from body parts (like a rib), and the importance of creation taking seven days (the number of completion); all these concepts are found in Ancient Near East cultures and the Bible.

 So my point is this: Though this stuff is in God’s Word it is not revelation, it’s simply part of ancient science; it was the accepted understanding of the world in those times.
 Just as God’s revelation has come to us in ancient language and ancient culture that needs to be translated into modern language and culture, so it has come in ancient science which needs to be translated into modern science.
 Put it like this: Jesus is the Word made flesh, the revelation of God.
 He came in ancient clothes, ancient sandals, and an ancient haircut.
 If we dressed him up in jeans, a T shirt, and gave him a modern haircut, would he cease to be God’s incarnate Word?
 No, he would simply be God’s Word in modern clothing.
 God’s Word isn’t bound to culture; it transcends culture and therefore science.
 We can extract the revelation of scripture from its ancient exterior and insert it into a modern one.
 We Evangelicals have a tradition of trying to make the science of the Bible appear like its part of God’s revelation for all times, but it isn’t, it’s ancient and out-dated.
 We need to admit it; we need to be honest with scripture!